Surrey County Cricket Club

 Surrey County Cricket Club (Surrey CCC) is a first-class club in county cricket, one of eighteen in the domestic cricket structure of England and Wales.
 It represents the historic county of Surrey, including areas that now form South London.
 Teams representing the county are recorded from 1709 onwards; the current club was founded in 1845 and has held first-class status continuously since then.
 Surrey have played in every top-level domestic cricket competition in England, including every edition of the County Championship (which began in 1890).

 The club's home ground is The Oval, in the Kennington area of Lambeth in South London.
 They have been based there continuously since 1845.
 The club also has an 'out ground' at Woodbridge Road, Guildford, where some home games are played each season.

 Surrey's long history includes three major periods of great success.
 The club was unofficially proclaimed as "Champion County" seven times during the 1850s; it won the title eight times in nine years from 1887 to 1895 (including the first official County Championship in 1890); and won seven consecutive titles from 1952 to 1958.
 Surrey won 23 of its 28 county matches in 1955, the most wins by any team in the County Championship and a record which can no longer be beaten (as fewer than 23 matches have been played each season since 1993).
-Surrey have won the County Championship 20 times outright (and shared once), a number exceeded only by Yorkshire, with their most recent win being in 2022.
+Surrey have won the County Championship 22 times outright (and shared once), a number exceeded only by Yorkshire; their most recent championship win was in 2024.

 The club's badge is the Prince of Wales's feathers, used since 1915, as the Prince of Wales owns the land on which The Oval stands.
 The club's traditional colour is chocolate brown, with players wearing brown caps and helmets, and the club is sometimes known by the nickname 'Brown Caps'.